 Demonstration of a Cost-Effective, Scalable Zero-Energy Commercial Building Design for Florida Climates

-In collaboration with Dr. T. Nguyen and Dr. A. Fabregas (Applied Research in Energy Systems -ARES- group), we have completed the design and construction of the new Florida Tech Alumni center which is a zero energy building, through the REET grant from Florida Department of Agriculture and Consuming Services and the matching cost from multiple industry partners (total of about $600,000).
+In collaboration with Dr. T. Nguyen and Dr. A. Fabregas (Applied Research in Energy Systems -ARES- group), we have completed the design and construction of the new Florida Tech Alumni center which is a zero energy building, through the REET grant from Florida Department of Agriculture and Consuming Services, the matching cost from multiple industry partners and Florida Tech (total of about $800,000).
 The building is serving as a key research platform for our group and is equipped with state-of-the-art energy efficient end-users, solar photovoltaic panels, batteries for energy storage, as well as building automation system.

 See the recent news release on this project in the Spring 2021 issue of the Florida Tech magazine at: https://411.fit.edu/ads/magazine/ftm-spring2021.pdf

 See the project's flyer at: Florida Tech ZEB-Flyer-pdf

 Thermal systems are present in variety of applications: from buildings to industrial facilities and outer space applications!
 At ISETS, one of our focuses is designing and optimization of thermal systems.
 A few examples are highlighted below: